Ingrid Newkirk, the founder of PETA, is a rather surprising – if not shocking – woman

 Every single person is a very powerful individual with buying power, a voice, and the ability to learn, change, inform others, use social media to share videos, and make kind choices in every aspect of life.

 All images: PETA.
+We were very grateful to interview Ingrid Newkirk!
 For more information, please click here.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!